Promoting and Teaching British Values at Westmeads

 In the curriculum through Religious Education, PSHE, English (fiction), Art, geography and history, as well as our Assembly themes, children consider cultures from other parts of the world, different faiths and beliefs.
 We invite visitors from our community to share their knowledge and to enhance learning both within classes and for the whole school.

-Our School Council attended a School Parliament with many other schools in our Coastal Alliance.
-The title of the day was ‘Tolerance and Respect for Others.’
+Our School Council attend an annual School Parliament with many other schools in our Coastal Alliance.
+Each Parliament has a different focus, such as ‘Tolerance and Respect for Others.’

 To celebrate being British we: